cdisc-org/DataExchange-ODM-LinkML/docs/SubClass.md

     required: true
   ParentClass:
     name: ParentClass
-    description: 'For a nested or multilevel SubClass, the ParentClass attribute is used to define the hierarchy. '
+    description: For a nested or multilevel SubClass, the ParentClass attribute is used to define the hierarchy.
     comments:
     - 'Optional